alaminShaheen/mern-forum-server/README.md

 1. Entire project done using Typescript
 2. Unprotected and protected API routes used
 3. JWT token authentication with refresh tokens is used
+4. Proper logs are printed for every API requests and database connection

 ## Live Application URL